2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 ![image](assets/fr/065.webp)

 The key takeaway is that several strategies exist to overcome hyperinflation.
 One can opt for dollarization or introduce a new currency.
 These solutions will only work if the population has confidence in them.
 It is crucial to impose strict constraints.
 A truly independent central bank is essential.
 It must not inflate the money supply to cover government deficits.
 In the case of mild inflation, limiting the growth of the money supply should suffice.
-However, when faced with hyperinflation, it is crucial to first have an appropriate money supply in relation to the size of the economy.
+However, when faced with hyperinflation, it is crucial to first have an appropriate money supply in relation to the economy's size.
 Then, it is imperative to impose strict constraints on the government to stabilize the situation.

 ## Presentation of the hyperinflation banknote collection